top of page

 Don’t know how to dance?
 Need a refresher on old steps?
 Join us for lessons Saturday afternoon to learn some new steps and get ready for the ball!

-To participate in the lessons, your footwear must adhere to the shoes guidelines detailed above in the Dress Code section.
-Bare feet or socks worn without shoes are not allowed on the dance floor.
+To participate in the lessons, your footwear must adhere to the Shoe Requirements detailed in the above Dress Code section.
+Shoes must be worn on the dance floor.

-Anyone can be a leader or a follower during the lessons and the ball.
+Anyone can lead or follow during the lessons and the ball.
 We just ask that you stick to one role during the entire class for ease of teaching.
 Feel free to switch up roles at the ball!

 LESSON SCHEDULE